-This project was a topic of dialogue at the Working Group 1 Midyear and Annual meetings in 2021, the Midyear Meeting in 2022 and the Midyear Meeting in 2023.
-Previous drafts of the Commentary were published for member comment in 2022 and 2023, and this public comment version reflects the valuable input provided by Working Group members.
+This project was a topic of dialogue at the Working Group 1 Midyear and Annual meetings in 2021, the Midyear Meeting in

+2022 and the Midyear Meeting in 2023.
+Previous drafts of the Commentary were published for member comment in 2022 and 2023 and for public comment in February 2024.
+Where appropriate, the comments received during the public comment period have been incorporated into this final version.

 On behalf of The Sedona Conference, I thank drafting team leaders Adam Gajadharsingh and Meghan Podolny for their leadership and commitment to the project.
 I also recognize and thank drafting team members Toni Baker, Travis Bustamante, MaryBeth Gibson, Nathaniel Giddings, Jennifer Scullion, Hon.
-Thomas Vanaskie (ret.) and Margot Want for their dedication and contributions, and Steering Committee liaisons Rebekah Bailey, Andrea D'Ambra, Tessa Jacob, Sandra Metallo-Barragan, and Claudia Morgan for their guidance and input.
+Thomas Vanaskie (ret.), and Margot Want for their dedication and contributions, and Steering Committee liaisons Rebekah Bailey, Andrea D'Ambra, Tessa Jacob, Sandra Metallo-Barragan, and Claudia Morgan for their guidance and input.1